Universities (Wine Licences) Act 1743: Continued enactments

-Legacy
+Subsequent developments

 Section 4 of the act "for the more speedy and easy bringing the offenders against the said act to justice, and the persons who shall conceal, aid, abet or succour such offenders; and for making satisfaction and amends to all and every the person and persons, their executors and administrators, for the damages they shall have sustained or suffered by any offender or offenders against the said act; and for the encouragement of persons to apprehend and secure such offender and offenders; and for the better and more impartial trial of any indictment or information which shall be found commenced or prosecuted for any of the offences committed against the said act, together with all restrictions, limitations and infringements by the said act directed, to all cases of offences committed by unlawfully and maliciously breaking down or cutting down the bank or banks of any river, or any sea bank, whereby any lands shall be overflowed or damaged; or by unlawfully and maliciously cutting any hop-binds growing on poles in any plantation of hops; or by wilfully and maliciously setting on fire, or causing to be set on fire, any mines, pit, or delph of coal, or cannel coal" was continued from the expiration of that enactment until the end of the next session of parliament after 1 September 1757 by section 4 of the Continuance of Laws (No.2) Act 1750 (24 Geo.
 2. c.
 57).

-Legacy

 The Select Committee on Temporary Laws, Expired or Expiring, appointed in 1796, inspected and considered all temporary laws, observing irregularities in the construction of expiring laws continuance acts, making recommendations and emphasising the importance of the Committee for Expired and Expiring Laws.

+Section 10 of the act was repealed by section 18 of, and the second schedule to, the Public Stores Act 1875 (38 & 39 Vict. c.
+25), which came into force on 29 June 1875.

+The whole act, so far as unrepealed, except the words "Within the university of Cambridge and the precincts thereof no person shall sell wine by retail unless such person shall be duly licensed so to do by the university" in section 11 of the act, was repealed by section 8(2) of, and part I of schedule 5 to, the Justices of the Peace Act 1968, which came into force on 25 October 1968.

-The whole act ceased to have effect by section 201(2) of, and paragraph 1 of schedule 6 to, the Licensing Act 2003, and was repealed by section 199 of, and schedule 7 to, the Licensing Act 2003.
+The whole act ceased to have effect by section 201(2) of, and paragraph 1 of schedule 6 to, the Licensing Act 2003, and was repealed by section 199 of, and schedule 7 to, the Licensing Act 2003, which came into force on 24 November 2005.

-The Licensing Act 2003 (Commencement No. 7 and Transitional Provisions) Order 2005 (SI 2005/3056) provided that this repeal would take effect on 24 November 2005.